msalman899/python-aws-automation-tooling/README.md

 # python-aws-automation-tooling

-Python AWS Automation Tooling Package
+A Python wrapper package around AWS boto3 library to simplify interaction with AWS resources by providing pre-defined functions.